hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-suspend-user alice yes

-The function suspends a certain user and all his objects.
+This function suspends a certain user and all his objects.

 *******************************************************************